openedx/open-edx-proposals/oeps/best-practices/oep-0067-bp-tools-and-technology.rst

 #. **MySQL should be used as the default backing database**

-**Rationale**: We have been using MySQL as the default backend for our services for over a decade.
-There is a lot of assumptions and performance optimizations built around this decision.
-That said, we are open to patches and fixes that allow other databases to work with the Open edX Platform.
-Though support for them is not gauranteed.
+**Rationale**: The Open edX platform has traditionally run on MySQL, and this is the only officially supported Django ORM database backend.
+A number of schema design decisions and optimizations assume that you are running MySQL.
+That being said, we are open to patches and fixes that enable other databases, so long as they do not require disruptive migrations that would break existing MySQL installations.
+Support for these other database backends is not guaranteed and may require plugins or lag behind the official releases.

 Decisions